 Starting the engines on these vehicles, even when cold, was not an issue or the manufactures would have done something to stay competitive.

-These are the exact same vehicles that usually start with much slower engine turnover.
-A beautifully restored vehicle is often an embarrassment to the owner that has spent so much time and effort to make it just like it came from the factory.
-So many throw up their hands, and with the advice of their friends, add a 12 volt system.
+These are the exact same vehicles that once started with a faster engine turnover.
+Now a beautifully restored vehicle is often an embarrassment to the owner that has spent so much time and effort to make it look like it came from the factory.
+Many throw up their hands, and with the advice of their friends, add a 12 volt system.
 That Was Not Necessary!

-Adding the 12 volt battery is the easy part.
-Installing this system is NOT.
-Other changes MUST be done:
+Adding a 12 volt battery is the easy part.
+Installing the total system is NOT.
+Other, more difficult changes MUST be done:

 - The fuel gauge in the dash must have a voltage reducer.
 It instantly will ruin on 12 volts.

-- “All” light bulbs must be replaced with readily available 12 volt units.
+- “All” light bulbs (there are many) must be replaced with readily available 12 volt units.

-- Ignition points.
-Most all engines with 12 volts before electric ignition systems operate with 6 volt distributor points.
-So a protective voltage reducer “must” be added nearby.
+- Ignition Points.
+Most all engines with 12 volts before electronic ignition systems operate with 6 volt distributor points.
+So a protective voltage reducer “must” be added to protect the points.

-- The starter!
+- The Starter!
 This is the BIG ISSUE!
-It is doubtful you will ever find a 12 volt starter that will fit the attaching holes on your 6 volt bell housing.
+It is doubtful you will ever find a 12-volt starter that will fit the attaching holes on your 6-volt bell housing.
 If you do, it still will not work!
-Sorry, the 12 volt starter drive has a different number of teeth than the ring gear around the flywheel
+Sorry, the 12-volt starter drive has a different number of teeth than the 6-volt ring gear around the flywheel was made this way!

 Thus, leave the starter as is!
 It will turn the motor faster for a quick start, but not use it too long or it will ruin from overheating.